 Pupil’s Signature: _____________________________ Date:____________

 As the parent or legal guardian of the above pupil, I have read the Acceptable Use Policy and grant permission for my son or the child in my care to access the Internet.

 I understand that Internet access is intended for educational purposes.

-I also understand that the school cannot be held responsible if pupils access unsuitable websites, but that every reasonable precaution has been taken by the school to provide for online safety.
+I also understand that the school cannot be held responsible if pupils access unsuitable websites but that every reasonable precaution has been taken by the school to provide for online safety.

-Parent/Guardian Signature:_____________________ Date: _____________
+Parent/Guardian Signature:____________________ Date: _____________

 School Website, Facebook and APP

-I understand that if the school deems it appropriate, my son’s schoolwork may be chosen for inclusion on our school’s website, Facebook or School APP.
-My son’s picture along with his first name may also be published on school accounts.
-No personal details will be given with the pupil’s pictures, group photos will be used in the majority of cases.
+I understand that if the school deems it appropriate, my son’s school work may be chosen for inclusion on our school’s website, Facebook or school app.
+My son’s picture, along with his first name, may also be published on school accounts.
+No personal details will be given with the pupil’s pictures.
+Group photos will be used in the majority of cases.
 Please sign to confirm that you are granting permission for this.